 The free/reduced priced meal program affects a variety of areas unrelated to school meals, including school funding, internet access, college application fees, SAT fees and bus passes.
 Even if your child doesn't plan to eat school lunches, it is important to fill out the free/reduced priced meal program application to ensure our schools and families receive the available resources.

-All Monterey Peninsula Unified School District families are being asked to complete the application or return a form to opt-out of the free/reduced priced meal program:
+All Monterey Peninsula Unified School District families are being asked to complete the application as part of the new online registration system.
+You may also complete the application electronically via MySchoolApps:

 About the Benefits

 Every student who is under a certain income, learning English, or in foster care generates 20% more funding.
 In districts where at least 55% of students are high-need, they receive even more funding.
 The dollars generated by high-need students are spent to increase or improve services for low-income students, English learners and foster youth.

 Any 11th and 12th grade student that is eligible to participate in the free/reduced priced meal program is eligible for SAT fee waivers.
 Every income-eligible student who takes the SAT using a test fee waiver can choose four colleges from over 2,000 participating colleges and apply for free.

 Families who qualify, may receive free transportation to and from school through MPUSD's Transportation department.

 Though a partnership with Comcast, the Internet Essentials Program provides internet for less than $10 a month for qualifying families.
 The program also provides the opportunity to purchase a laptop or desktop computer for $149 and free classes to assist in learning internet basics.
 For more information, visit www.internetessentials.com

 Similarly, through a partnership with AT&T, families may qualify for Internet for just $10 a month.
 For more information, visit https://digitalyou.att.com/low-cost-internet/

 Do I need to fill out an application for each child?

 No, you can fill out one form for multiple children in the same household.